68kPoker/CodeBase/Diary.md

 - IFF Entry handlers to easily load IFF Files - ILBM, 8SVX and similar,
 - Blitter code to draw tiles in RastPorts,
 - Cells to implement board,
+- Copper interrupt and user Copperlist for animation.